-if and you are to: - that proceeding by way of summons (where that is an option) would not achieve that purpose. - ensure the appearance of the child or young person before he court, or (s 214( 1) the Act) prevent the child or young person from committing further offences, or 0 prevent the loss or destruction of evidence relating to an offence you suspect the child or young person has committed, or - prevent interference with any witness to the offence OR the chil ld or young person has been released on bail you believe on reasonable grounds that the child or young person: - has breached a condition of that bail, and - has on 2 or more previous occasions breached a condition of that bail (whether or not the same condition). (s214A the Act)
+if and ensure the appearance of the child or young person before the court, or prevent the child or young person from committing further would not achieve that purpose. (s214(1) OT Act) offences, or - prevent the loss or destruction of evidence relating to an offence you suspect the child or young person has committed, or - prevent interference with any witness to the offence OR the child or young person has been released on bail you believe on reasonable grounds that the child or young person: - has breached a condition of that bail, and - has on 2 or more previous occasions breached a condition of that bail (whether or not the same condition). (s214A OT Act)